 Preliminary channel and chip sampling was completed, which led to additional field investigations during the June quarter of 2021.
 A geological team undertook mapping and sampling in the GAP Area over recent months.
 Numerous quartz-filled vein structures, faults and breccias were identified throughout the GAP Area.
 Most of the structures mapped follow the predominant NW-SE regional structural orientation.
 Channel and trench sampling was completed to test these structures, identifying numerous gold-bearing veins and breccias (Figure 11), with accessory silver.
 Best channel sampling results included 0.3 m at 10.7 g/t Au and 251 g/t Ag (see News Release dated September 8, 2021).
-Additionally, eleven shallow (< 20 m) portable drill holes were completed (Table 9).
+Additionally, eleven shallow (< 20 m) portable drill holes were completed.

 As discussed previously, GR Silver extended the recent San Marcial IP and ground magnetic survey into the GAP Area to further investigate the continuity of the mineralized trends and assist with definition of drill targets.
-As part of the Company's 2021 surface drill program, the first ever diamond core drilling in the GAP Area was completed, with five drill holes (1,080.7 m) testing the NW trending gold-bearing vein systems shown in Figure 11.
-Assay results for this program are received and under review.
+As part of the Company's 2021 surface drill program, five diamond core drill holes were completed in the GAP Area (1,080.7 m) testing the NW trending gold-bearing vein systems shown in Figure 11.